VA - Veterans Administration Medical Center

 Mandatory: Weekly attendance of Monday morning epilepsy and Thursday morning general neurology clinics.
 Students are expected to obtain history and physical, present to the attending physician and generate a clinic visit note on follow-up patients.
 The expected number of follow-up patients seen in clinic should be 2-3 patients.

 Optional: The students also have the option of attending other specialty clinics at the VA.
-These include the Wednesday afternoon Multiple Sclerosis Clinic with Dr. Jean Millican, the Friday morning Movement Clinic with Drs.
-Samii and Kim and the Friday afternoon Dementia Clinic with Dr. James Leverenz.
+These include the Wednesday afternoon Multiple Sclerosis Clinic, the Friday morning Movement Clinic, and the Friday afternoon Dementia Clinic.

 It is anticipated that Dr. Mike Kim will observe student’s performance of the formal neurologic physical examination, in general neurology clinic, within the first two weeks of the rotation to provide feedback.
 Dr. Kim will observe the student’s performance again in the final week of the rotation for final evaluation of improvement and/or mastery of the neuro exam.
 If Dr. Kim is not available for observation (vacation, etc.), Dr. Cyrus Zabetian will provide evaluation.